Alexandre Texier: Playing career

 Texier grew up playing for Brûleurs de Loups in Grenoble, France, the same club his father Fabrice played for from 1989 until 1992.
 A rookie in the Ligue Magnus in 2016–17, he was awarded the Jean-Pierre Graff Trophy as the best first-year player.

-The National Hockey League (NHL) Central Scouting, which ranks players eligible for the annual Entry Draft, had Texier as the 16th best European skater prior to the 2017 NHL Entry Draft.
+The National Hockey League (NHL) Central Scouting, which ranks players eligible for the annual NHL Entry Draft, had Texier as the 16th-best European skater prior to the 2017 NHL Entry Draft.
 He was ultimately selected in the second round, 45th overall by the Columbus Blue Jackets, becoming the first player drafted directly out of France.
-After the draft Texier, who was also selected 17th in the CHL Import Draft by the Baie-Comeau Drakkar of the Quebec Major Junior Hockey League, moved to KalPa of the Finnish Liiga for the 2017–18 season.
+After the draft Texier, who was also selected 17th in the CHL Import Draft by the Baie-Comeau Drakkar of the Quebec Major Junior Hockey League (QMJHL), moved to KalPa of the Finnish Liiga for the 2017–18 season.
 The team's youngest player, he scored 13 goals and 22 points in 53 games.
 On 23 May 2018, after the conclusion of the season, Texier was signed to a three-year, entry-level contract by the Blue Jackets, who then let him spend a second season in Finland.

 After his second season with Kalpa, in which he led the team with 41 points in 55 games, Texier was assigned to the Blue Jackets' American Hockey League (AHL) affiliate, the Cleveland Monsters.
 He played seven games for the Monsters, scoring seven points, before the Blue Jackets recalled him.
 Texier made his NHL debut on 5 April 2019 against the New York Rangers.
-He scored his first NHL goal the following night against the Ottawa Senators in the team's final regular season game.
-He scored his first playoff goal against the Tampa Bay Lightning in game four of the Blue Jackets first-round playoff series on 16 April.
+He scored his first NHL goal the following night against the Ottawa Senators in the team's final regular season game on 6 April.
+He scored his first playoff goal against the Tampa Bay Lightning in game four of the Blue Jackets' first-round playoff series on 16 April.

 During his first full season in the NHL, Texier suffered a lumbar stress fracture that limited him to playing in only 36 games played during the 2019–20 season.
-Texier finished with 6 goals and 7 assists in the regular season.
-Returning to the Blue Jackets for the NHL's return-to-play and playoffs, Texier registered four assists in 10 post-season games.
+Texier finished with six goals and seven assists in the regular season.
+Returning to the Blue Jackets for the NHL's return-to-play and playoffs, Texier registered four assists in 10 postseason games.

-With the following 2020–21 NHL season delayed due to the COVID-19 pandemic, Texier was originally loaned to join former Finnish club, KalPa, on 8 September 2020.
+With the following 2020–21 season delayed due to the COVID-19 pandemic, Texier was originally loaned to join his former Finnish club, KalPa, on 8 September 2020.
 Due to personal reasons, he opted to cancel his loan and return on loan to hometown club Brûleurs de Loups of the Ligue Magnus until the resumption of the NHL on 5 October 2020.

+For the 2022–23 season, the Blue Jackets loaned Texier to ZSC Lions of the Swiss National League.

+On 28 June 2024, the Blue Jackets traded Texier to the St. Louis Blues for a 4th-round pick in the 2025 NHL entry draft; Texier subsequently signed a two-year, $4.2 million extension with the Blues.